- July 11, 2023

 Calculating a more in-depth ROI model would determine the cost and cost savings numbers more accurately.
 Still, the point is obvious – file consolidation is an apparent plus for any business.

-With the new hyperscale public clouds offered by Microsoft, AWS, and Google, automatic storage tiering (hierarchical storage management) is now a tool for file archiving and management.
+With the new hyperscale public clouds offered by Microsoft, AWS, and Google, automatic storage tiering (hierarchical storage management) is now a data consolidation tool for file archiving and management.
 For example, the Microsoft Azure Cloud includes three storage tiers: Hot, Cool, and Archive.
 With these storage tiers, data can be directed to the most appropriate and cost-effective storage tier for a particular record.
 Active data can be stored on the Hot tier to be accessed and viewable quickly, whereas the cool tier is lower cost while taking a bit more time to access.
 The Archive tier within Azure met for long-term archival with little or no access requirements, is in reality, stored to tape libraries so it can take hours to recover; however, the storage cost is extremely low.

 Simpler and accurate file consolidation and management are now easier and more cost-effective than ever in your company's Azure Cloud tenancy.
 Archive2Azure (a native Azure application) provides a file consolidation and data management application that works with your data in your company's own Azure tenancy.
-It provides automated processes to move (or copy) data from your numerous enterprise data repositories into your company's Azure tenancy, indexes the data, categorizes it, potentially scans it for PII or other content and secures it, tags it, applies retention/disposition policies, and provides centralized eDiscovery, elastic search, and case management and eDiscovery.
+This data consolidation tool provides automated processes to move (or copy) data from your numerous enterprise data repositories into your company's Azure tenancy, indexes the data, categorizes it, potentially scans it for PII or other content and secures it, tags it, applies retention/disposition policies, and provides centralized eDiscovery, elastic search, and case management and eDiscovery.
 Archive2Azure also provides end-user access (based on granular access controls) to address the employee productivity issue already discussed.

 Decommission your long-held legacy applications while still maintaining regulatory compliance and eDiscovery requirements.